Here's a query that sounds simple until you sit down with it: how many is "some"?

 Slovenian: oba / obe

-Slovenian maintains a full dual grammatical system — verbs conjugate differently for two subjects than for three or more. *Oba* (masculine) and *obe* (feminine) mean "both" but carry the dual inflection through the whole sentence.
-"The two of them went" is grammatically different from "they went" in a way that has no parallel in English, because the verb form itself changes.
+Slovenian maintains a full dual grammatical machine — verbs conjugate in a different way for two topics than for three or extra. *Oba* (masculine) and *obe* (female) suggest "both" but carry the twin inflection through the entire sentence.
+"The two of them went" is grammatically extraordinary from "they went" in a way that has no parallel in English, due to the fact the verb shape itself adjustments.

 Sanskrit: द्वौ (dvau)

-Sanskrit's dual system influenced modern Indo-European linguistic scholarship partly because it is so elaborately preserved. *Dvau* is the dual form of "two" used in the nominative case for masculine nouns — there are different forms for different cases and genders.
-A word for exactly two, inflected to tell you its grammatical function in the sentence, encoding number, gender, and case simultaneously.
-English uses "two" for all of this and lets context sort out the rest.
+Sanskrit's dual device motivated present day Indo-ecu linguistic scholarship partially due to the fact it's so elaborately preserved. *Dvau* is the twin form of "two" used inside the nominative case for masculine nouns — there are distinctive bureaucracy for distinctive instances and genders.
+A word for exactly two, inflected to inform you its grammatical characteristic within the sentence, encoding variety, gender, and case concurrently.
+English makes use of "two" for all of this and we could context type out the relaxation.

-Between "a few" and "many" there is a large empty space in English vocabulary.
+Between "some" and "many" there may be a massive empty space in English vocabulary.
 We fill it with approximations and context.
-Other languages carved out words for specific points in this space.
+Other languages carved out words for precise factors on this area.

 Welsh: ychydig

-*Ychydig* translates roughly as "a little" or "a few" but with a specific implication that is hard to render in English: it means a small amount that is sufficient for the purpose, or at least not obviously insufficient.
-"I have *ychydig* of flour" implies there is enough to work with, even if not much.
-The English "a little" carries no such implication — it can mean "enough" or "not enough" depending on context. *Ychydig* bakes in the adequacy judgment.
+*Ychydig* interprets kind of as "a touch" or "a few" but with a specific implication that is difficult to render in English: it manner a small amount that is enough for the purpose, or at least not glaringly insufficient. "i have *ychydig* of flour" implies there is enough to work with, despite the fact that no longer a great deal.
+The English "a touch" consists of no such implication — it can suggest "sufficient" or "now not sufficient" depending on context. *Ychydig* bakes within the adequacy judgment.

-*Sūnin* specifically means "a few people" — the classifier *nin* (for people) combined with *sū* (several, a few).
-But the precision of the classifier is what English lacks: you cannot use *sūnin* for objects, only for people.
-English "a few" is category-agnostic.
-Japanese forces you to specify *what kind of thing* you are counting several of, with different words for long thin objects, flat objects, small animals, large animals, machines, books, and so on.
-The quantity is inseparable from the classification.
+*Sūnin* specifically means "a few people" — the classifier *nin* (for human beings) combined with *sū* (numerous, some). however the precision of the classifier is what English lacks: you cannot use *sūnin* for gadgets, only for people.
+English "some" is class-agnostic. jap forces you to specify *what type of component* you are counting numerous of, with distinctive phrases for lengthy thin gadgets, flat gadgets, small animals, massive animals, machines, books, and so on. the quantity is inseparable from the type.

 Finnish: muutama

-*Muutama* means "a few" but with a specific upper bound that English "a few" lacks.
-It implies a number you could comfortably count on your fingers — probably three to five, definitely not ten, certainly not twenty.
-Finnish also has *joitakin* (some, an indeterminate small number) and *useita* (several, more than a few but not many) as distinct words, giving Finnish speakers a three-step precision in the range where English has only "a few" and "some" used interchangeably.
+*Muutama* method "some" however with a particular upper certain that English "some" lacks.
+It implies a variety of you may simply assume your arms — likely 3 to 5, simply no longer ten, truely not twenty.
+Finnish also has *joitakin* (some, an indeterminate small quantity) and *useita* (numerous, quite a number however no longer many) as distinct phrases, giving Finnish audio system a three-step precision inside the range wherein English has most effective "some" and "some" used interchangeably.

 Russian: несколько (neskol'ko)

-*Neskol'ko* means "several" or "a few" but carries a specific implication that the quantity is more than two and less than "many," with a strong suggestion that the speaker could enumerate them if pressed.
-It implies specificity in the speaker's mind even if they are choosing not to share the exact count.
-English "several" carries no such implication — you can say "several" when you have only a vague sense of the number.
-Russian *neskol'ko* implies you know and are rounding.
+*Neskol'ko* method "numerous" or "some" but contains a specific implication that the quantity is extra than and much less than "many," with a strong notion that the speaker may want to enumerate them if pressed.
+It implies specificity in the speaker's mind despite the fact that they may be selecting now not to percentage the exact count number.
+English "numerous" contains no such implication — you can say "numerous" when you have most effective a vague feel of the quantity.
+Russian *neskol'ko* implies you understand and are rounding.

-Some languages have developed systems for counting not individual objects but *groups* of objects — with specific words that encode the group size as part of their meaning.
+A few languages have evolved structures for counting no longer person gadgets however *corporations* of objects — with precise phrases that encode the institution length as part of their which means.

 Russian collective numerals: двое, трое, четверо (dvoe, troe, chetvero)

-Russian has a parallel set of numerals — the collective numerals — used specifically for counting people in groups, or for items that naturally come in sets. *Dvoe* means "a group of two people" or "the two of them (people)," distinct from *dva* (two, the regular numeral).
-You use collective numerals when counting children, young animals, people in general contexts, or objects that only exist in plural form (like *sani*, a sled — you cannot have one sled-runner, only a pair).
+Russian has a parallel set of numerals — the collective numerals — used mainly for counting people in businesses, or for gadgets that obviously are available in sets. *Dvoe* approach "a set of people" or "the two of them (human beings)," distinct from *dva* (, the everyday numeral). you use collective numerals whilst counting people in general contexts, or objects that best exist in plural shape (like *sani*, a sled — you can't have one sled-runner, best a couple).
 English "two" does not make this distinction.
-Russian *dvoe* carries the group configuration inside the word itself.
+Russian *dvoe* consists of the institution configuration within the phrase itself.

 Tagalog: tig- prefix numerals

-Tagalog has a prefix *tig-* that creates distributive numerals — numbers that mean "one each" or "two each" distributed among people. *Tig-isa* means "one each," *tigalawa* means "two each," *tigatlo* means "three each."
-There is no single English word for "three each" — you have to say "three each" or "three apiece," a phrase, not a word.
+Tagalog has a prefix *tig-* that creates distributive numerals — numbers that imply "one each" or "two every" dispensed among people. *Tig-isa* way "one every," *tigalawa* approach " every," *tigatlo* approach "3 every."
+There's no single English phrase for "3 every" — you have to mention "3 each" or "3 apiece," a word, now not a phrase.
 Tagalog encodes the distribution into the numeral itself.

 Yoruba: ìgbà

-*Ìgbà* in Yoruba is a counting word for a collection of 200 — a specific large group used in market and agricultural contexts.
-Yoruba traditionally counted cowrie shells in groups, and *ìgbà* encoded a meaningful quantity in that trading system.
-English has no word for exactly 200 — "two hundred" is the only option, a compound. *Ìgbà* is a single word for a culturally significant quantity, the same way "dozen" is a single English word for twelve (borrowed from Old French *dozaine*, itself evidence that English borrowing has always been selective).
+*Ìgbà* in Yoruba is a counting phrase for a collection of 2 hundred — a selected big group utilized in marketplace and agricultural contexts.
+Yoruba traditionally counted cowrie shells in corporations, and *ìgbà* encoded a meaningful amount in that trading device.
+English has no phrase for exactly 200 — " hundred" is the best alternative, a compound. *Ìgbà* is a single phrase for a culturally considerable amount, the identical manner "dozen" is a unmarried English word for twelve (borrowed from vintage French *dozaine*, itself evidence that English borrowing has constantly been selective).

 Try Our Number to Word Converter

-Some of the most interesting quantity words in other languages operate at the small end of the scale — distinguishing between "almost none" and "not quite enough" and "just barely sufficient" in ways English collapses into a single vague space.
+Some of the maximum interesting amount words in other languages function on the small end of the dimensions — distinguishing between "almost none" and "now not pretty enough" and "simply barely enough" in methods English collapses into a single indistinct space.

 Scottish Gaelic: beagan

-*Beagan* means "a little" or "a small amount," but specifically an amount that is less than what would be considered fully adequate.
-It has a slightly melancholy coloring that "a little" in English lacks — *beagan* implies scarcity, a small amount noticed because there should be more.
-"There is *beagan* of bread left" implies the bread is running out, that the smallness of the amount is the relevant fact.
-English "a little bread" is neutral about whether this is enough or not.
+*Beagan* means "a little" or "a small amount," but in particular an quantity this is much less than what would be considered completely ok.
+It has a barely despair coloring that "a touch" in English lacks — *beagan* implies shortage, a small amount noticed because there should be greater. "there may be *beagan* of bread left" implies the bread is running out, that the smallness of the amount is the relevant reality.
+English "a touch bread" is neutral approximately whether or not that is enough or now not.

 Irish: dornán

-*Dornán* (from *dorn*, fist) means literally "a fistful" — the amount of something you can hold in one closed hand.
-It is a quantity word derived from body-based measurement, and it specifies both the amount and the manner of containing it.
-English "a handful" is the closest equivalent, but "handful" has become so figurative ("a handful of problems") that it barely functions as a quantity word anymore. *Dornán* retains its literal precision.
+*Dornán* (from *dorn*, fist) method actually "a fistful" — the quantity of something you could keep in a single closed hand.
+It is a quantity phrase derived from body-based dimension, and it specifies each the amount and the way of containing it.
+English "a handful" is the nearest equivalent, but "handful" has come to be so figurative ("a handful of issues") that it barely features as a quantity word anymore. *Dornán* retains its literal precision.

 Mandarin: 一点点 (yīdiǎndiǎn)

-Mandarin has *yīdiǎn* (a little, a bit) and then *yīdiǎndiǎn* (a tiny little bit, a very small amount) as a distinct word formed by reduplication.
-The reduplication does not merely intensify — it miniaturizes. *Yīdiǎndiǎn* implies an amount so small it is almost negligible, just barely present, at the edge of not existing at all.
-English has "a tiny bit," "a smidgen," "a trace," but these are all either informal or imprecise. *Yīdiǎndiǎn* is ordinary, standard, everyday vocabulary for an amount that is almost nothing but not quite.
+Mandarin has *yīdiǎn* (a touch, a piece) after which *yīdiǎndiǎn* (a tiny little bit, a very small quantity) as a distinct phrase shaped with the aid of reduplication.
+The reduplication does no longer merely accentuate — it miniaturizes. *Yīdiǎndiǎn* implies an quantity so small it's far nearly negligible, just barely gift, at the edge of no longer existing at all.
+English has "a tiny bit," "a smidgen," "a hint," however these are all both casual or imprecise. *Yīdiǎndiǎn* is regular, preferred, ordinary vocabulary for an quantity this is nearly nothing however now not pretty.

 Hindi: थोड़ा (thoṛā) vs. ज़रा (zarā)

-Hindi distinguishes between *thoṛā* (a little, a small amount — neutral) and *zarā* (a little — with a connotation of "just a touch," implying the speaker is asking for a minimal imposition).
-"Give me *zarā* of your time" is softer and more apologetic than "give me *thoṛā* of your time" — *zarā* implies the speaker is aware they are asking for something and trying to minimize the ask.
-English "a little" carries neither connotation consistently.
+Hindi distinguishes among *thoṛā* (a bit, a small quantity — impartial) and *zarā* (a bit — with a connotation of "just a contact," implying the speaker is asking for a minimum imposition). "supply me *zarā* of it slow" is softer and more apologetic than "provide me *thoṛā* of a while" — *zarā* implies the speaker is aware they're soliciting for something and seeking to reduce the ask.
+English "a touch" incorporates neither connotation constantly.

-At the other end of the scale, several languages have developed words for large quantities that emphasize not their size but their *incomprehensibility* — the point at which counting stops being useful.
+At the other quit of the scale, several languages have evolved words for massive portions that emphasize now not their size however their *incomprehensibility* — the factor at which counting stops being beneficial.

 Sanskrit: अनन्त (ananta)

-*Ananta* means "without end" or "infinite" but was used in classical Sanskrit texts to describe numbers that were too large to count in practice — not mathematically infinite but functionally uncountable for human purposes.
-It is the quantity word for "more than you could ever enumerate," which sits between English "countless" (hyperbole) and "infinite" (mathematical absolute). *Ananta* implies the attempt at counting was made and abandoned.
+*Ananta* way "without stop" or "endless" however was used in classical Sanskrit texts to explain numbers that were too large to matter in exercise — no longer mathematically countless however functionally uncountable for human functions.
+It is the quantity phrase for "more than you could ever enumerate," which sits between English "infinite" (hyperbole) and "limitless" (mathematical absolute). *Ananta* implies the attempt at counting changed into made and deserted.

-*Musū* literally means "without number" — innumerable, uncountable.
-But its usage in Japanese is more specific than English "countless" or "innumerable." *Musū* implies the quantity was approached with the intention of counting and that the counting became impossible — not that the speaker is exaggerating but that the number genuinely exceeded the capacity to enumerate.
-It describes a real experience of failed enumeration, not a rhetorical flourish.
+*Musū* literally means "without variety" — innumerable, uncountable.
+However its usage in eastern is extra precise than English "endless" or "innumerable." *Musū* implies the quantity changed into approached with the purpose of counting and that the counting became impossible — now not that the speaker is exaggerating but that the variety surely surpassed the ability to enumerate.
+It describes a actual experience of failed enumeration, no longer a rhetorical flourish.

 Classical Greek: μυρίος (myrios)

-*Myrios* originally meant "ten thousand" — a specific, large number — but over time it came to mean "countless" or "an indefinitely large quantity."
-English borrowed this as the prefix *myria-* and as the word "myriad," but in English, "myriad" has become a general intensifier ("myriad possibilities") rather than a precise quantity word.
-Classical Greek *myrios* retained its numerical anchor: it meant ten thousand when you were counting and "too many to count" when you weren't, and context made the distinction clear.
-English "myriad" has lost the ten-thousand meaning entirely.
+*Myrios* at the start meant "10000" — a specific, large number — however over the years it got here to mean "infinite" or "an indefinitely big amount."
+English borrowed this as the prefix *myria-* and because the phrase "myriad," however in English, "myriad" has end up a fashionable intensifier ("myriad opportunities") in preference to a unique amount word.
+Classical Greek *myrios* retained its numerical anchor: it supposed ten thousand when you were counting and "too many to matter" while you were not, and context made the distinction clear.
+English "myriad" has misplaced the 10-thousand meaning totally.

 Cantonese: 嘥 (saai)

-*Saai* is used as a suffix in Cantonese to mean "all of it" or "every last bit" — as in, the quantity consumed or used is the entire amount that existed. *Sihk saai* (eat-saai) means "eat it all up, leave nothing."
-There is no English single word for "the entire available quantity of something, now exhausted."
-We say "all of it," "every last bit," "the whole thing" — phrases, not words. *Saai* encodes the completion of quantity in a suffix.
+*Saai* is used as a suffix in Cantonese to intend "it all" or "every closing bit" — as in, the quantity consumed or used is the complete quantity that existed. *Sihk saai* (eat-saai) approach "eat all of it up, depart nothing."
+There's no English single phrase for "the complete available amount of some thing, now exhausted." we are saying "it all," "every ultimate bit," "the entirety" — terms, now not words. *Saai* encodes the of completion of amount in a suffix.

 |---|---|---|---|